 Frequently Asked Questions

-1. What age is appropriate for kids to start using gardening tools?
+1. At what age is it appropriate for kids to start using gardening tools?

 Kids as young as 3-4 years old can begin using gardening tools with proper supervision.
 Age-appropriate tools, like lightweight trowels and watering cans, help them build confidence and develop fine motor skills.